Series A vs. Series B Funding: What's the Difference?

 Series A funding rounds are typically created to scale a small team into a larger team that is capable of developing, producing, and selling at a higher rate.
-Series A startups typically have the underlying basis of an established startup including a founding team, a proof of concept, and a good track recured of capital management from the previous round of funding.
+Series A startups typically have the underlying basis of an established startup including a founding team, a proof of concept, and a good track record of capital management from the previous round of funding.

-The series A funding round is typically utilized for hirings, equipment necessary for production, and other items needed to create a product at a viable rate.
+The Series A funding round is typically utilized for hirings, equipment necessary for production, and other items needed to create a product at a viable rate.

 With more of an established presence, this is typically where a venture capital will begin investing.